Herbs used to seasonings not only enhance the flavor of homemade dog food or dog treats, they provide nutrients valuable to a dog's health.

-You’re probably already aware of the many ways herbs can be used as an antioxidant, anti-inflammatory and many other health benefits.
+You're probably already aware of the many ways we can use herbs as an antioxidant, anti-inflammatory, and many other health benefits.

 Raising your own herbs in a raised bed is the best way to assure the freshest herbs.
 However, while fresh is best, dried works great.

 Adding Spices or Herbs